grace-notes/website/contents/topics/life-of-christ.md

 (d) But nonetheless the command to love our enemies is valid in a very Christian way:

-· Because you have experienced the very best in your life through your relationship with God, you are motivated to bring that to every human being.
+&bull; Because you have experienced the very best in your life through your relationship with God, you are motivated to bring that to every human being.

-· You realize that your enemy is a slave of Satan, and is as redeemable as any other human being.
+&bull; You realize that your enemy is a slave of Satan, and is as redeemable as any other human being.
 He has as much potential as anyone thanks to grace.

-· The apostle Paul is the classic example of a persecutor turned to a man of God.
+&bull; The apostle Paul is the classic example of a persecutor turned to a man of God.
 Acts 7:54-8:3 records the death of Stephen at the command of
 Saul: “(54) Now when they heard this [the speech of Stephen] they were cut to the quick, and they began gnashing their teeth at him.
 (55) But